Sebald Lecture 2014

 The 2014 Sebald Lecture was given by award-winning novelist Margaret Atwood at the British Library on 18 February.

-Her lecture, entitled Atwood in Translationland, explored her adventures with translations in 44 languages over 45 years.
+The lecture, entitled Atwood in Translationland, explores Margaret Atwood’s adventures with translations in 44 languages over 45 years.
 The event was introduced by Kristian Jensen, Head of Arts and Humanities at the British Library, and chaired by Naomi Alderman.

 Margaret Atwood is the author of more than forty books of fiction, poetry, and critical essays.
 Her latest novel, MaddAddam is the follow-up to The Year of the Flood (2009) and her 2003 Giller Prize winner, Oryx and Crake.
 Other recent publications include The Door, a volume of poetry (2007), Payback: Debt and the Shadow Side of Wealth (2008) and In Other Worlds: SF and the Human Imagination (2011).